 Sitting the STAT

-You can sit the STAT as a pathway to enter most undergraduate courses, or TAFE SA higher education courses.
+You can sit the STAT as a pathway to enter most undergraduate, TAFE SA, or higher education courses.

 You might consider the STAT if: